ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==
+= 3.10.4 (2022-08-15) =
+* Added Vacation days to backend Appointments form.
+Now it will gray out those days when employee is on vacation

+= 3.10.3 (2022-06-05) =
+* Fixed smaller render issues with Connections table

+= 3.10.2 (2022-06-01) =
+* Fixed issue with wrong status color of connection rows in table.

+= 3.10.1 (2022-05-10) =
+* Fixed bug with PHP error during free slot calculation.

+= 3.10.0 (2022-05-08) =
+* Added options to customise user access rights for EasyAppointments admin pages.

+= 3.9.3 (2022-04-01) =
+* Fixed issue with possible overbooking in case service duration and slot step are not the same values.

 = 3.9.2 (2022-03-20) =
 * Added new option for calculating free slots based on Employee that can provide only single service type and be on that one selected location.